eeligren/my-worldskills-journey-2024/README.md

 # My WorldSkills Lyon 2024 journey

-Here's a summary of my training journey for the WorldSkills 2024 web development competition in Lyon, along with a list of tasks and projects I've completed as part of the training in 2024.
+Here's a summary of my training journey for the WorldSkills 2024 Web Development competition in Lyon, along with a list of tasks and projects I've completed as part of the training in 2024.

 ## Journey in numbers